WiseVoter/wisevoter/analysis-app/docs/index.md

 </style>

 <div class="hero">
-  <h1>WiseVoter Analytics Tools</h1>
+  <h1>WiseVoter 2024 Indian Elections</h1>
   <h2>Welcome to WiseVoter Analytics.</h2>
-  <span>This is an effort to showcase Indian election status using data from WiseVoter and ADRIndia.
-We home more data journalism efforts benefit from it.</span>
+  <span>This is an effort to showcase 2024 Indian general election status using data from WiseVoter and ADRIndia, and inspire citizen data analysis and journalism.
+We hope more data journalism efforts benefit from it, and help strengthen democracy.</span>
 </div>